-In addition, increased time at home with parents made so many of our adolescents realize that intergenerational connection can bring a lot of happiness and joy.
+In addition, increased time at home with parents made so many of our adolescents realize that intergenerational connections can bring a lot of happiness and joy.
 For all the annoyances and irritations that we may have lived through, many of us also cherish the extra hours we have had with our kids.

-All that time spent Netflix bingeing, board game playing and cooking together created even deeper family bonds that might not have formed without the break from our normal, busy lives, shuffling from one activity to the next.
+All that time spent Netflix bingeing, board game playing, and cooking together created even deeper family bonds that might not have formed without the break from our normal, busy lives, shuffling from one activity to the next.

 Our goal should be interdependence with our adult children, not independence.Dr.
 Ken Ginsburg